 WHEATLEY, ALISON E., Associate Professor of English, Assistant Dean of Arts and Sciences.
 AB 1974, Barnard College; MA 1980, PhD 1994, University of Virginia.

-WOOD, NAOMI, Associate Professor of English.
+WOOD, NAOMI, Professor of English.
 PhD 1991, Duke University.
 Research interests: children's literature; Victorian studies; gender and feminist theory.

 YELICH BINIECKI, SUSAN, Associate Professor of Educational Leadership.
 Research Interests: International Adult Education and Adult Learning.